-As announced on April 28, 2022, the Company entered into the Kris SPA with KrisEnergy (Asia) Ltd. to acquire all of the issued and outstanding shares of KrisEnergy International (Thailand) Holdings Ltd. (now known as Valeura Energy (Thailand) Holdings Ltd.) ("VETH"), which holds an interest in two operated licences in shallow water offshore Thailand Licence G10/48 and Licence G6/48.
+As announced on April 28, 2022, the Company entered into the Kris SPA with KrisEnergy (Asia) Ltd. to acquire all of the issued and outstanding shares of VETH, which held an interest in two operated licences in shallow water offshore Thailand Licence G10/48 and Licence G6/48.
 On June 15, 2022, the Kris Acquisition closed with US\$4.1 million in consideration paid, including the initial purchase price and maintenance and administrative costs incurred between the effective and closing date Contingent payments of up to US\$7.0 million, based on future development milestones, remain outstanding.
 The fair value of the contingent payments is discussed further below.